New meningitis vaccine programmes

-The Meningitis Research Foundation says meningococcal B disease, or MenB, is the biggest cause of bacterial meningitis in the UK.
+The Meningitis Research Foundation says meningococcal disease is the biggest cause of bacterial meningitis in the UK.
 In 10% of cases, it leads to death, and in 36% of cases there are long-term complications.